markpattison/try-intrinsics/Readme.md

     - Linq can be very slow
     - simple for loop often good enough
     - not hard to parallelise
+    - .NET Core can make a big difference
     - very different results on different hardware
     - intrinsics for extreme cases